 Man with a mission.
 Nehemiah is so readable.
 He dares to bring his vision if rebuilding Jerusalem before the king, obviously the boldest thing he has done in his life.
-And he’s of to Jerusalem with authority to collect wood etc to rebuild the walls.
+And he’s off to Jerusalem with authority to collect wood etc to rebuild the walls.
 The seeds of opposition are there too, as 2 officials appear to have reason for him to fail.

-Even though he has the King’s support for his mission, he is easy of what is clearly a politically charged situation.
+Even though he has the King’s support for his mission, he is wary of what is clearly a politically charged situation.
 He inspects the state of the walls by night and doesn’t tell the local officials why he has come.

 The officials who initially were troubled by his plan turn to derision, along with a threat to portray the plan as rebellion to the king.